Sexual Harassment Lawyer Dallas, TX

-Determine If You Have a Case
+Determine if You Have a Case

 Examine the Evidence

 On your own, it can be difficult to prove that sexual harassment took place.
-Your employer will most likely have a lawyer, so you need one in your corner too.
+Your employer will most likely have a lawyer, so you need one in your corner, too.
 As your legal advocate, our Dallas sexual harassment lawyer can listen to your side of the story, examine the facts, prove that illegal sexual harassment took place, and fight to recover compensation on your behalf.

 Protect Your Rights